openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 ## Add Tests to the Already Existing Workflow

-### Add Tests to the Existing Test Suit
+### Add Tests to the Existing test suite

-If the new tests could be executed as a part of the already existing test suit, e.g., new OVC Python API tests, there is no need to change the workflows, the added tests would be executed automatically in the corresponding step.
+If the new tests could be executed as a part of the already existing test suite, e.g., new OVC Python API tests, there is no need to change the workflows, the added tests would be executed automatically in the corresponding step.

 Review the [workflows](./../../../../.github/workflows) and their jobs to know which tests are already enabled.